 \subsection{Point-set models}

 To produce examples of $d$-categories, it will be more useful to think of $d$-categories as categories \emph{enriched} in $(d-1)$-categories.
-This is probably best done using the theory of enriched $\infty$-categories \cite{gep15, hin20}; we will take a more rigid, model-categorical approach.
+This is probably best done using the theory of enriched $\infty$-categories \cite{gep15, hin20}.
+We will take a more rigid, model-categorical approach instead (which has the advantage of not relying on Lurie's (un)straightening equivalence).
 Recall from Notation \ref{not:localization of delta-d} how we view presheaves on $\Del_d$ as $d$-fold simplicial spaces using the localizations $\Del^{\times d}\rt \Del\times \Del_{d-1}\rt \Del_d$.

-\begin{definition} A functor $X\colon \Del_d\rt \sS$ is said to be a \emph{$d$-categorical algebra} if it satisfies the following conditions: \begin{enumerate} \item each $X(n)\colon \Del_{d-1}\rt \sS$ is a $(d-1)$-category (and $X(0)$ is a space).
+\begin{definition} A functor $X\colon \Del_d\rt \sS$ is said to be a \emph{$d$-categorical algebra} if it satisfies the following conditions: \begin{enumerate} \item Each $X(n)\colon \Del_{d-1}\rt \sS$ is a $(d-1)$-category (and $X(0)$ is a space).

-\item $X$ satisfies the Segal condition, i.e.\ $X(n)\rt X(1)\times_{X(0)} \dots\times_{X(0)} X(1)$ is an equivalence. \end{enumerate} \end{definition} \begin{remark} The category of $d$-categories can be identified with the full subcategory of the category of $d$-categorical algebras, on those $d$-categorical algebras that are furthermore complete \cite{lur09g, gep15}.
-The inclusion of $d$-categories into $d$-categorical algebras admits a left adjoint $L_\mm{DK}$, which localizes at the class of \emph{Dwyer--Kan equivalences}, i.e.\ maps $X\rt Y$ with the following two properties (see loc.\ cit.): \begin{enumerate} \item \emph{fully faithfulness}: $X(1)\rt Y(1)\times_{Y(0)^{\times 2}} X(0)^{\times 2}$ is an equivalence of $(d-1)$-categories.
+\item $X$ satisfies the Segal condition, i.e.\ $X(n)\rt X(1)\times_{X(0)} \dots\times_{X(0)} X(1)$ is an equivalence. \end{enumerate} \end{definition} \begin{remark} The category of $d$-categories can be identified with the full subcategory of the category of $d$-categorical algebras, on those $d$-categorical algebras that are furthermore complete \cite{gep15, lur09g}.
+The inclusion of $d$-categories into $d$-categorical algebras admits a left adjoint $L_\mm{DK}$, which localizes at the class of \emph{Dwyer--Kan equivalences}, i.e.\ maps $Y\rt X$ with the following two properties (see loc.\ cit.): \begin{enumerate} \item \emph{fully faithfulness}: $Y(1)\rt X(1)\times_{X(0)^{\times 2}} Y(0)^{\times 2}$ is an equivalence of $(d-1)$-categories.